sendyit/prestashop/README.md

 Click "Finish" to save.

 Your Sendy Ecommerce is now set.
-Lets Deliver.
+Lets Deliver!